kumatreasure66-cpu/kuma/branch-demo.md

-Branching allows you to work on different versions of a project without affecting the main code (usually the mainor master branch).
+Branching: allows you to work on different versions of a project without affecting the main code (usually the mainor master branch).